 Intersection of Broadway and 7thAvenue

 After a show, celebrate a great trip with the brightest lights in the city.
-The best time to walk through Time Square is after dark.
+The best time to walk through Times Square is after dark.
 Times Square also features street performers and lots of shopping.

-Tip: Times Square is also a major MTA subway stop with service on the N,Q,R,S,1,2,3, and7trains.
+Tip: Times Square is also a major MTA subway stop with service on the N, Q, R, S,1,2,3, and 7 trains.

 Junior’s Restaurant and Bakery – Seventh Stop

-1515 Broadway at 45th St.
+1515 Broadway at 45th St. and 1626 Broadway at 49th St.

 With all the walking, it’s time for dessert.
 I recommend heading north on Broadway to Junior’s for cheesecake.
 Topping the best cheesecake list for years, it’s a dense, not-too-sweet and creamy NY-style cheesecake.
 I ordered the plain and didn’t share.
-It also holds for next day snacks if you have a refrigerator.
+It also holds for next-day snacks if you have a refrigerator.

 Day Three — Central Park & NYC Animals